 Why is my bonsai alive but not growing?

-Usually because one of the basics is off rather than the tree being dead.
-Low light, poor soil, watering problems, or seasonal slowdown are the most likely causes.
-Your current page already centres the article on those same issues.
+Usually because one of the basics is off rather than because the tree is dying.
+Low light, poor soil, watering problems, root stress or seasonal slowdown are the most likely causes.

 Can too much pruning stop bonsai growth?